-Josh Hopper enters his fifth season with the Blazers in 2014.
+Josh Hopper enters his seventh season with the Blazers in 2016.
 He joined the UAB baseball staff as pitching coach in July 2009 after spending the previous five seasons as an assistant coach at his alma mater, Berry College in Rome, Ga.

 In addition to the successful postseason run for UAB, Hoppers' staff pitched the most innings in program history (554.1) and recorded the most victories (32) since the 1996 campaign.
-The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper last season.
+The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper.

 In 2009, his final season at Berry, Hopper helped the Vikings to the program's first NAIA World Series appearance and a ranking of No. 4 in the final NAIA Baseball Coaches Poll.
 Berry finished the year 46-16 and Hopper's pitching staff ranked in the top 25 nationally in ERA (4.22) and opponent batting average (.263).